1.1. During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 13.1.1.
 All rules are listed here on a freely available website.
 Owners may ask the Commissioner for clarifications, but the Commissioner is not bound to answer those which he deems ‘stupid’ or ‘more than adequately explained in this rule set’.

 13.1.2.
-The league will provide adequate notification of all league-wide events via the league’s Google Hangouts Notifications Huddle as well as timetabling them on this rules page and, where possible, in the calendar on this website.
+The league will provide adequate notification of all league-wide events via the league’s Dynabowl Announcements channel on Discord as well as timetabling them on this rules page and, where possible, in the calendar on this website.
 If GMs miss league events because they are unaware of the dates of these events, that will be deemed unfortunate and the GM will be permitted to have a sad.
 However, events will not be rolled back just because they don’t know their months of the year yet.
 Deadlines for individual events (e.g. to move a player to the main roster after a claim is made) may be brought up in passing but are not part of the league’s responsibility.
+The Commissioner has sole authority to amend the timetable of events as they see fit.

 13.2.
 All GMs will be expected to be able to operate the MFL website.
 It’s not difficult and there’s an extensive help section as well as a mechanism to ask specific questions.
 I’ve asked specific (and stupid) questions of their team before.
 I am sure you are capable of doing this too.
 It is not the Commissioner’s job to make sure you can operate a website.